chromium/chromium/docs/linux/debugging.md

 can also step or execute backwards.
 This works by first recording a trace and then debugging based on that.

-Using reasonably current versions of rr is best since rr requires occasional small feature additions to keep support parts of the Linux system call API surface that rr users are using for the first time.
+You need an up-to-date version of rr, since rr is frequently updated to support new parts of the Linux system call API surface that Chromium uses.
+If you have any issues with the latest release version, try compiling rr [from source](https://github.com/rr-debugger/rr/wiki/Building-And-Installing).
-The latest release version is often but not always good enough, but if not you can install it by compiling
-[from source](https://github.com/rr-debugger/rr/wiki/Building-And-Installing).

 Once installed, you can use it like this:
 ```
-rr record out/Debug/content_shell --single-process --no-sandbox --disable-hang-monitor --single-process  --disable-seccomp-sandbox --disable-setuid-sandbox
+rr record out/Debug/content_shell --single-process
 rr replay
-(gdb) c
+(rr) c
-(gdb) break blink::NGBlockNode::Layout
+(rr) break blink::NGBlockNode::Layout
-(gdb) rc # reverse-continue to the last Layout call
+(rr) rc # reverse-continue to the last Layout call
-(gdb) jsdbg # run JsDbg as described above to find the interesting object
+(rr) jsdbg # run JsDbg as described above to find the interesting object
-(gdb) watch -l box_->frame_rect_.size_.width_.value_
+(rr) watch -l box_->frame_rect_.size_.width_.value_
-(gdb) rc # reverse-continue to the last time the width was changed
+(rr) rc # reverse-continue to the last time the width was changed
-(gdb) rn # reverse-next to the previous line
+(rr) rn # reverse-next to the previous line
-(gdb) reverse-fin # run to where this function was called from
+(rr) reverse-fin # run to where this function was called from
 ```

-You can debug multi-process chrome using `rr -f [PID]` (for processes `fork()`ed from a [zygote process](zygote.md) without exec, which includes renderer processes) or `rr -p [PID]`
+You can debug multi-process chrome using `rr -f [PID]` for processes `fork()`ed from a [zygote process](zygote.md) without exec, which includes renderer processes, or `rr -p [PID]` for other processes.
-(for processes that are `fork()`ed and `exec()`ed).
-To find the process
-id you can either run `rr ps` after recording, or a convenient way to find the correct process id is to run with `--vmodule=render_frame_impl=1` which will log a message on navigations. e.g.
+To find the process id you can either run `rr ps` after recording, or for renderer processes use `--vmodule=render_frame_impl=1` which will log a message on navigations.
+Example:

 ```
-$ rr record out/Debug/content_shell --disable-hang-monitor --no-sandbox --disable-seccomp-sandbox --disable-setuid-sandbox --vmodule=render_frame_impl=1 https://google.com/
+$ rr record out/Debug/content_shell --disable-hang-monitor --vmodule=render_frame_impl=1 https://www.google.com/
 rr: Saving execution to trace directory `...'.
 ...
 [128515:128515:0320/164124.768687:VERBOSE1:render_frame_impl.cc(4244)] Committed provisional load: https://www.google.com/